xsdk-project/installxSDK/README.md

     --with-blaslapack-dir="directory to locate BLAS and LAPACK"   Usually you should not need this.

-    --with-git=0 Do not use git to download any of the packages, use the tarballs instead.
+    --with-git=0 Do not use git to download any of the packages; use the tarballs instead.

     --disable-debug  Build optimized version of libraries (debug is the default).

     --with-boost-dir="directory where boost is installed"  Boost takes forever to install so this is a good option to use if you have boost installed already.

-    --with-trilinos=0   Intall xSDK except for Trilinos (Boost is also not installed since it is needd only by Trilinos).
+    --with-trilinos=0   Intall xSDK except for Trilinos (Boost is also not installed since it is needed only by Trilinos).

     --download-xxx=/directoryname Add your own package to be automatically downloaded and
     installed. /directoryname/xxx.py should contain a subclass of config.package.GNUPackage,